keybar/keybar/README.rst

 Other services being used:

-* Celery, is being used to run [regular] tasks, e.g for feed imports.
+* Celery, is being used to run [regular] tasks, e.g for mail output.
 * Compass, is being used to compile our scss files and the foundation framework.

 .. note::